 Remarkably, Denver Water’s planning department had predicted a water shortage way back in 1997, and the drought confirmed their worst fears.

 If it hadn’t been for Mother Nature saving us with the famous 2003 March blizzard — thanks Ma! — we likely would have run out of water on the north end of our water system.

 Some say that 2003 was the unofficial start of the Gross Reservoir Expansion Project (then known as the Moffat Collection System Project) just approved by the Army Corps of Engineers.
 But the history goes back much further.

-You can find a more detailed timeline on the project website.
 Some might say the lengthy federal environmental review process was cumbersome, but the detailed planning resulted in a better overall project — and some key benefits to our state.
-Among them:

 - Denver Water will continue to provide millions of dollars in environmental mitigation and enhancements that are already improving watershed health in the critical Colorado and South Platte river basins.

 - During the past 14 years, stakeholder groups from across the state came together and made various agreements and commitments that will allow the project — according to the state of Colorado — to have a net environmental benefit.